What does Web3 mean for marketing?

 How is Unilever taking responsibility in the digital ecosystem?

 Back in 2018, noting that we needed to create a safer, more trusted digital environment for society, people and our brands, we announced Unilever’s Responsibility Framework.
 It covers three areas:

-- Responsible Platforms: committing to not invest in platforms that do not protect our children or that do not create division in society.
+- Responsible Platforms: committing to not invest in platforms that do not protect our children or that create division in society.

 - Responsible Content: committing to tackling stereotypes through Unilever’s initiative #Unstereotype and championing this across the industry with UN Women’s #Unstereotype Alliance.